Generative Design for Manufacturing | Autodesk Fusion

 Autodesk is a pioneer in the generative design space.
 Autodesk Fusion allows designers and engineers to input design goals and parameters, and the software generates a number of design alternatives that meet these criteria.
 The designer can then select the most appropriate design based on their specific needs.

-Autodesk's generative design tools (US Site) are used across a range of industries, including automotive, architecture and manufacturing.
-They help in optimising product designs, improving efficiency, fostering innovation and reducing costs.
+Autodesk's generative design tools (US Site) are used across a range of industries, including automotive, architecture, and manufacturing.
+They help in optimizing product designs, improving efficiency, fostering innovation, and reducing costs.
 By using Autodesk's generative design tools, manufacturers and designers can explore a vast range of design alternatives, enabling them to make more informed decisions and produce better outcomes.

 Generative design in Fusion gives you the ability to select multiple manufacturing methods to quickly explore numerous solutions for your design and engineering challenges.